henrikfroehling/Trakt.NET/CONTRIBUTING.md

 2. Do the changes in your fork
    - Create a branch for the change with a descriptive name.
 3. If you like your change, send a pull request
-   - Be sure you have followed the [FAQ](https://github.com/henrikfroehling/Trakt.NET/blob/develop/CONTRIBUTING.md#faq)
    - Be sure you have followed the [General Requirements](https://github.com/henrikfroehling/Trakt.NET/blob/develop/CONTRIBUTING.md#general-requirements)

 ---